petartotev/PT_Demo_NET_Kubernetes/README.md

 choco install kubernetes-helm
 ```

-5. Check that you have `helm` CLI installed by using any of the following commands:
+5. Make sure you have `helm` CLI by using any of the following commands:
 ```
 helm version
 helm --help